-Somewhere along the way, that same idealism was actually making them hard on their own selves, as nurses could no longer live up to their own picture of what they should be once they see how imperfect they are.
-And the lack of an outside support system for this inborn imperfection is volatile to the nurse, leading them to believe that he or she is dishonorable.
+Somewhere along the way, that same idealism was making them hard on their selves, as nurses could no longer live up to their picture of what they should be once they see how imperfect they are.
+And the lack of an outside support system for this inherent imperfection is volatile to the nurse, leading them to believe that he or she is dishonorable.

 Making a Brand New Ground

 It is best to articulate that mistakes in this profession are, and should be, prevented.
 But the fact remains that when our healers cry for help, nobody ever comes.